-In respect of the Class A-1 Bonds which are accepted for clearance by CDP, the entire issue of the Class A-1 Bonds, upon being accepted for clearance by CDP, is to be held by CDP in the form of the Global Certificate for persons holding the Class A-1 Bonds in Securities Accounts with CDP (the "Depositors").
-Delivery and transfer of the Class A-1 Bonds between Depositors is by electronic book-entries in the records of CDP only, as reflected in the Securities Accounts of Depositors.
+In respect of the Class A-1 Bonds and the Class B Bonds which are accepted for clearance by CDP, the entire issue of the Class A-1 Bonds or the Class B Bonds (as the case may be), upon being accepted for clearance by CDP, is to be held by CDP in the form of the Global Certificate for persons holding the Class A-1 Bonds or the Class B Bonds (as the case may be) in Securities Accounts with CDP (the "Depositors").
+Delivery and transfer of the Class A-1 Bonds and the Class B Bonds between Depositors is by electronic book-entries in the records of CDP only, as reflected in the Securities Accounts of Depositors.
 All trades executed on the SGX-ST shall settle on the second business day following the transaction date.

-Settlement of over-the-counter trades in the Class A-1 Bonds through the Depository System may only be effected through certain corporate depositors ("Depository Agents") approved by CDP under the SFA to maintain securities sub-accounts and to hold the Class A-1 Bonds in such securities sub-accounts for themselves and their clients.
-Accordingly, the Class A-1 Bonds for which trade settlement is to be effected through the Depository System must be held in securities sub-accounts with Depository Agents.
-Depositors holding the Class A-1 Bonds in direct Securities Accounts with CDP, and who wish to trade such Class A-1 Bonds through the Depository System, must transfer such Class A-1 Bonds to be traded from such direct Securities Accounts to a securities sub-account with a Depository Agent for trade settlement.
+Settlement of over-the-counter trades in the Class A-1 Bonds and the Class B Bonds through the Depository System may only be effected through certain corporate depositors ("Depository Agents") approved by CDP under the SFA to maintain securities sub-accounts and to hold the Class A-1 Bonds or the Class B Bonds (as the case may be) in such securities sub-accounts for themselves and their clients.
+Accordingly, the Class A-1 Bonds and the Class B Bonds for which trade settlement is to be effected through the Depository System must be held in securities sub-accounts with Depository Agents.
+Depositors holding the Class A-1 Bonds or the Class B Bonds (as the case may be) in direct Securities Accounts with CDP, and who wish to trade such Class A-1 Bonds or Class B Bonds (as the case may be) through the Depository System, must transfer such Class A-1 Bonds or Class B Bonds (as the case may be) to be traded from such direct Securities Accounts to a securities sub-account with a Depository Agent for trade settlement.
 Market participants may mutually agree on a different settlement period for over-the-counter trades.